-English Church Architecture -
+English Church Architecture.

-TODDINGTON, St. Andrew (SP 035 331) (October 2012)
+TODDINGTON, St. Andrew (SP 035 331),

-(Bedrock: Lower Jurassic, Middle Lias Mudstones)
+(Bedrock: Lower Jurassic, Middle Lias Mudstones.)

 Continuing further round the building in an anticlockwise direction, rising ground to the east required the digging of a trench around the chancel.
 Here the buttresses are topped with gables decorated with blank trefoiled arches and the large five-light E. window has two encircled sexfoils and a wheel of six trilobes in the head.
 The transversely-gabled N. vestry ends some 6' (2 m.) short of the sanctuary and is lit by a three-light E. window and entered by a narrow N. door.
 The N. chapel has a three-light N. window in each bay, each with three encircled sexfoils in the head, and there are two similar windows to the west (as seen in the photograph right).
 The three-light N. windows to the nave have outer lights subarcuated above trefoils and wheels of three trefoils above the central lights while the westernmost bay (of four) is occupied by the N. doorway.
 The nave W. wall is pierced by another five-light window, featuring an inner group of three subarcuated and slightly stepped lights, with three cinquefoils in the head.

-In fact, that is precisely what Street achieves inside the present building, and nowhere is this seen to better effect than in the S. chapel, where the one and a half bay length we have noticed outside, provides for a single square cell to the west, roofed with a quadripartite stone vault with an additional rib towards the east, and a narrow adjoining "sanctuary", separated from the principal cell by a two-bay arcade and vaulted in two diminutive north/south sections with much ingeniously contrived complexity.
+In his book John Loughborough Pearson (New Haven & London, Yale University Press, 1979, pg.
+106), Anthony Quiney wrote, 'Street provided the cradle for late Victorian Gothic but did not grow far into the style himself'.
+Defining this style, which Pearson exemplified from c.
+1870, he continued, '[Pearson became] the complete master of space: he could fashion extraordinarily complex volumes, and through the vaults above could resolve and unite them into one grand whole.'
+In fact, that is precisely what Street achieves inside the present building, and nowhere is this seen to better effect than in the S. chapel, where the one and a half bay length we have noticed outside, provides for a single square cell to the west, roofed with a quadripartite stone vault with an additional rib towards the east, and a narrow adjoining 'sanctuary', separated from the principal cell by a two-bay arcade and vaulted in two diminutive north/south sections with much ingeniously contrived complexity.
 (See the photograph above, taken from beneath the S. tower, looking half right [east southeast] into the S. chapel and sharp left [north northeast] into the chancel.)
-In particular, the "central" pier is necessarily asymmetrical and composed of a single shaft of White Guiting stone towards the west, and two narrow polished marble shafts sandwiching a narrow Guiting stone shaft towards the east.
+In particular, the 'central' pier is necessarily asymmetrical and composed of a single shaft of White Guiting stone (from the stratum immediately above the Yellow Guiting) towards the west, and two narrow polished marble shafts sandwiching a narrow Guiting stone shaft towards the east.
 Modest structural polychromy of this sort is another of the delights of this interior and one that is largely absence in the later churches of Pearson.
 Also of great interest is Street's treatment of the W. bay of the nave (illustrated left), which is separated from the other bays by a stepped arcade with a wide, stilted central arch, springing from quatrefoil piers standing on a stone screen decorated with trefoil-cusped blank arcading.
-This takes forward an idea Street had explored on a smaller scale a couple of years earlier at Wansford (East Riding of Yorkshire) in order to provide support for a wooden bell-turret, but here the west bay is covered by a pointed, ribbed tunnel vault, while the other three bays of the nave have been given a heavy wooden roof essentially of hammerbeam form, albeit with some hybrid features.
+This takes forward an idea Street had explored on a smaller scale a couple of years earlier at Wansford (East Riding of Yorkshire), ostensibly to provide support for a wooden bell-turret, but here the west bay is covered by a pointed, ribbed tunnel vault while the other three bays of the nave have been given a heavy wooden roof essentially of hammerbeam form, albeit with some hybrid features.